ACC-DataScience/2-multi-objective-bo/README.md

 # 2. Multi-objective BO: Optimizing Epoxy Formulations

-Perform multi-objective optimization to simultaneously optimize tensile strength and glass transition temperature of an epoxy formulation.
+Perform multi-objective optimization to simultaneously optimize tensile strength and glass transition temperature of a sustainability-focused epoxy formulation.

 ## The Assigment